kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 For Ross Ulbricht, the idea of this changing identity must have been a great ideal, but pirates also get caught.
 Ulbricht is now facing life sentences in prison for making drug trade and more dark business possible online.

-His fans are trying to break him free by crowdfunding cash for his defense.
-[2][2]
+His fans are trying to break him free by crowdfunding cash for his defense. [^ulbricht]

 What were his ideals?
 How did they clash with the ideals of society / government?

-[1]: https://aeon.co/essays/can-students-who-are-constantly-on-their-devices-actually-learn "And Their Eyes Glazed Over"
+[^glazed]: https://aeon.co/essays/can-students-who-are-constantly-on-their-devices-actually-learn "And Their Eyes Glazed Over"
-[2]: http://art.freeross.org/ "Ross Ulbricht Release Website"
+[^ulbricht]: http://art.freeross.org/ "Ross Ulbricht Release Website"

 Constant Dullaert's _Dulltech_